U.S. EIGHTH AIR FORCE ACTIVATED

 Less than a week after “Big Week,” the Eighth Air Force sent over 700 heavy bombers, accompanied by 800 escort fighters, to hit targets in Berlin, dropping the first American bombs on Adolf Hitler’s capital.

-Beginning on May 13, 1944, the Eighth Air Force began striking at oil industry targets when 9,000 bombers, escorted by almost 9,000 fighters, pounded targets in the Leipzig area and in Czechoslovakia.
-(The Fifteenth Air Force, based briefly in North Africa, then in Italy, hit oil industry facilities in Yugoslavia, Romania, and Northeastern Italy.)
-By the end of 1944 only 3 out of 91 refineries in the Reich were still working normally, 29 were partially functional, and the remainder were completely destroyed.
-All these raids, however, exacted a heavy price.
-Half of the U.S. Army Air Forces’ casualties in World War II were suffered by the Eighth Air Force, which counted over 47,000 casualties, with more than 26,000 dead, from among the 350,000 Americans who served in the Eighth Air Force.
+Beginning May 13, 1944, 24 days before the start of Operation Overlord and the liberation of Northwestern Europe from German tyranny, the Eighth Air Force began striking at oil industry targets when 9,000 bombers, escorted by almost 9,000 fighters, pounded targets in the greater Leipzig area (Eastern Germany) and in Nazi-occupied Czechoslovakia.
+This was the kickoff to the U.S. Army Air Forces’ Oil Campaign (1944–1945) to cripple Nazi Germany’s oil production (petroleum, oil, and lubrication [POL]) and grind its war machine (army, navy, and air force) to a halt.[1]
+(The Fifteenth Air Force, based briefly in North Africa, then in Italy, hit oil industry facilities in Nazi-occupied Yugoslavia, Romania, and Northeastern Italy.)
+By the end of 1944 only 3 out of 91 refineries in the Reich were still functioning normally, 29 were partially functional, and the remainder were completely destroyed.
+All these raids, however, exacted an enormous price.
+Half of the USAAF’s casualties in World War II were suffered by the Eighth Air Force, which counted over 47,000 casualties, with more than 26,000 dead, from among the 350,000 Americans who served in the Eighth Air Force.

 U.S. Eighth Air Force Heavy Bombers and Fighter Escorts